projectcalico/go-build/README.md

 The above tagging scheme keeps everything in a single image repository `calico/go-build` and prepares for using multi-architecture image manifests.

-As of this writing, the only way to create such manifests is using the [manifest-tool](https://github.com/estesp/manifest-tool), which involves multiple steps.
-This can be incorporated into the build process, or we can wait until `docker manifest` is rolled into the docker CLI, see [this PR](https://github.com/docker/cli/pull/138).

-Until such time as the `docker manifest` is ready, or we decide to use `manifest-tool`, the default image name will point to `amd64`.
-Thus, `calico/go-build:latest` refers to `calico/go-build:latest-amd64`.

 ## Cross building using go-build

 Any supported platform can be built natively from its own platform, i.e.g `amd64` from `amd64`, `arm64` from `arm64` and `ppc64le` from `ppc64le`.
 In addition,